ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 I also found MNE which is a python package designed for EEG signal processing.
 I think I'm close to having features and being able to test a model, but I have more work to do in order to understand these signal processing functions so that I'm sure I'm passing them the right information.

+#### March 10th

+Very brief update, the past couple of days I've spent more time learning how to implement functions for feature extraction and begun a reformatted notebook which more closely matches the format of the one Dr. Farbin uploaded to GitHub.